duo-labs/dlint/README.md

 # Integrating

 Dlint can easily be integrated into CI pipelines, or anything really.

-For more information and examples see [How can I integrate Dlint into XYZ?](https://github.com/duo-labs/dlint/tree/master/docs#how-can-i-integrate-dlint-into-xyz).
+For more information and examples see ['How can I integrate Dlint into XYZ?'](https://github.com/duo-labs/dlint/tree/master/docs#how-can-i-integrate-dlint-into-xyz).

 # Custom Plugins